ashreeta/energy-hub-model-generator-aimms/README.md

 #How to use the EHM Generator

-##Software requirements
+##1.
+Configure your system

+Software requirements:

-The EHM Generator requires MATLAB, and has been tested on MATLAB R2013b.
+1. The EHM Generator requires MATLAB, and has been tested on MATLAB R2013b.

-Running the energy hub model created by the EHM generator requires Aimms.
+2. Running the energy hub model created by the EHM generator requires Aimms.
 Aimms is available for free for academic use.

-The EHM Generator has been tested on a Windows OS, but should also function with minimal changes on other systems as well.
+3. The EHM Generator has been tested on a Windows OS, but should also function with minimal changes on other systems as well.

-##Configuring your system

-Download the EHM Generator from https://github.com/hues-platform/energy-hub-model-generator-aimms (click the "Clone or download" button)
+Download the EHM Generator from https://github.com/hues-platform/energy-hub-model-generator-aimms (click the "Clone or download" button).
 Place the downloaded files in a convenient location in your system

-##Defining a case study
+##2.
+Define a case study

-The case study refers to the building or district to be analyzed.
+A *case study* refers to the building or district to be analyzed.
 In order to generate an energy hub model for a given case study, the data describing the case study must be provided in a specific format.

-To create a new case study, add a new directory to the "case_study_data" folder, and name the directory according to the desired name of your case study.
-In this folder, you must create a set of appropriately named and formatted CSV files, including:
+To create a new case study, add a new directory to the "case_study_data" folder in the project's root directory, and name the directory according to the desired name of your case study.
+In this folder, you must then create a set of appropriately named and formatted CSV files, including:

 1. a file titled "demand_data.csv" containing energy demand time series for the case.
 2. a file titled "energy_inputs_data.csv" containing energy inputs time series for the case (e.g. solar radiation)